WIBN

+WIBN (98.1 FM, "98.1 Gold") is a commercial radio station licensed to Earl Park, Indiana, United States, featuring an oldies format.
+Owned by Brothers Broadcasting Corporation, the station's studios are located at 130 E. McConnell Street in Oxford, while the transmitter is sited in Dunnington.

 History

 WIBN signed on the air in 1983 at 98.3 on the FM dial originally built and owned by Frank and Sandra Hertel of Evansville, IN.
 The station originally broadcast at 3,000 watts and served specifically the communities of Earl Park, Fowler and Kentland.
 The studio and tower were both located in Earl Park.
 Initially, the format was a mix of country and Adult contemporary music.
 The station had stints doing each of the aforementioned formats exclusively throughout the 1980s.

 By the mid-1980s, the station was purchased by Lafayette, Indiana radio pioneer Sidney Thompson.
 His company, known as IBN Broadcasting, began looking into ways to make the station more powerful as well as more profitable.
 The 98.3 frequency was very cluttered in northwestern Indiana at the time with three other stations occupying the frequency within a 100-mile radius of WIBN.
 In 1988, the FCC granted a request to move WIBN to 98.1 and strengthen its power from 3,000 watts to 25,000 watts.
 This power increase would also provide the station with primary coverage to larger Illinois towns such as Watseka and Hoopeston and secondary coverage to Greater Lafayette.
 Once the move to 98.1 was complete, WIBN became an Adult contemporary station with programming provided by Satellite Music Network's Starstation format.

 In the mid-90s, Brothers Broadcasting Corporation, headed by John Balvich, purchased the station.
 The station maintained its affiliation with Starstation but renamed itself "Interstate 98" or "I-98" for short.
 As I-98, WIBN featured a mix of music, farm reports, and sports, both local and national.